ni/nimi-python/docs/nidmm/functions.rst

 .. function:: _set_attribute_vi_boolean(channel_name, attribute_id, attribute_value)

     This function sets the value of a ViBoolean attribute.

-    This is a low-level function that you can use to set the values of instrument-specific attributes and inherent IVI attributes.

-    If the attribute represents an instrument state, this function performs instrument I/O in the following cases:

-    -  State caching is disabled for the entire session or for the particular attribute.
-    -  State caching is enabled, and the currently cached value is invalid or is different than the value you specify.

-    This instrument driver contains high-level functions that set most of the instrument attributes.
-It is best to use the high-level driver functions as much as possible.
-They handle order dependencies and multithread locking for you.
-In addition, they perform status checking only after setting all of the attributes.

-    In contrast, when you set multiple attributes using the SetAttribute functions, the functions check the instrument status after each call.
-    Also, when state caching is enabled, the high-level functions that configure multiple attributes perform instrument I/O only for the attributes whose value you change.
-Thus, you can safely call the high-level functions without the penalty of redundant instrument I/O.

     :param channel_name:
         This parameter is ignored.
 National Instruments DMMs do not support